ChristofSchwarz/qs_ext_reloadreplace/README.md

 ## Replace Button
 Both buttons (Reload and Replace) work independently, only check the button which you need.

+**Function:** The button replaces the design of a specified target app with the current app's design and data (the app where the extension is in).
+Optionally, which takes some more steps in the back, the button can refesh _just_ the design but keep the data and the load script of target app.

 ### Data Connection to the App Folder

 If you plan to use the option *Keep data + script of target app* you need to create and define a data connection, that points to the